Apple’s iOS 14.4 update wipes out some glaring issues, but the latest iOS 14 upgrade is causing problems for some iPhone users.

-Apple recently confirmed a new iOS 14.3 milestone upgrade.
-The software is currently in beta testing ahead of an unknown release date.
+The company’s confirmed a new iOS 14.5 update and the software is currently in beta testing ahead of an official release later this year.

-For more on iOS 14.3, please check out our guide.
+For more on iOS 14.5 and the beta, check out our guide.

 iOS 14.0 brought 11 new security patches to the iPhone.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.